 Hello and Welcome!

 My name is Nicola Rose Walters.
-I am a faculty member in Political Science at Cal Poly Humboldt and a doctoral student at Southwestern College in Santa Fe, New Mexico.
-My work bridges scholarship and creative practice, grounded in a commitment to relational, place-based inquiry.
+I am an artist, researcher, organizer, and teacher.
+I serve as a faculty member in the Department of Politics at Cal Poly Humboldt and am a doctoral student at Southwestern College in Santa Fe, New Mexico.
+I will also be joining Southwestern College’s faculty to launch the Master’s program in Transformational Teaching, Learning, and Leadership in 2027.

 My research is guided by what I call a ter(re)matrix approach: